 Dryad’s saddle medicinal properties

 Many people are asking about the medicinal properties of this shelf mushroom, though they are yet to be discovered.
 There is no traditional medicinal use for Polyporus squamosus as for many other bracket mushrooms.

 Dryad’s saddle cooking

-You can cook Pheasantback mushroom in any way you do other mushrooms.
-You can dry them, use for stock or in the soup, deep fry or pan fry.
+You can cook Pheasantback mushrooms in any way you do other mushrooms.
+You can dry them, use them for stock or in the soup, deep fry or pan fry.

 But my favorite (and very easy) way is to sauté them with onions and herbs in white wine and sprinkled with Parmesan before serving.
 If you want to check the complete recipe.